Top Chef Masters season 3

-The third season of the American reality competition show Top Chef Masters was announced on March 2, 2011.
-In addition to the announcement, it was announced that celebrity chef Curtis Stone would serve as the new host.
-Food critic and author Ruth Reichl also joined as a new series judge And Critic James Osland Also Returned.
-The season premiered on April 6, 2011, with 12 award-winning chefs competing against each other in weekly challenges.
+The third season of the American reality competition show Top Chef Masters premiered on April 6, 2011, with 12 award-winning chefs competing against each other in weekly challenges.
+Celebrity chef Curtis Stone served as the new host.
+Food critic and author Ruth Reichl also joined as a new series judge and critic James Osland also returned.
 Unlike previous seasons, the chefs were not judged on a five-star rating system, but in elimination-style challenges similar to the format of the original Top Chef series.